Post

 Building Your Own Packaging Platform

-Go to project settings → check “Show ‘appsscript.json’ manifest file in editor” to display the “appsscript.json” metadata file.
+Go to project settings → check “Show ‘appsscript.json’ manifest file in editor” to make the “appsscript.json” metadata file appear.

 1. Refer to my open-source project files, create all files according to the example, and copy the content over.

-It’s silly, but there’s no other way; GAS does not support Git version control.
+It’s silly, but there’s no choice; GAS does not support Git version control.

 Copy StubData.gs over first; it can be used for the initial deployment test.